-A once mighty pioneering force in the automotive world, Lancia now languishes in the bottom left “low-low” quadrant of Fiat Chrysler’s Boston Matrix awaiting an uncertain future.
-Stewart Longhurst takes a look at the marque’s history and visits Thornley Kelham, a modern business that is keeping Lancia alive with their restoration and custom projects.
+A once-mighty pioneering force in the automotive world, Lancia now languishes in the bottom left “low-low” quadrant of Fiat Chrysler’s Boston Matrix awaiting an uncertain future.
+Stewart Longhurst asks what happened?

 First things first, let’s learn how to say Lancia correctly.
 There are many ways that you hear people say the brand name but according to Italians, who should know, the pronunciation of Lancia is not the anglicized, trisyllabic “Larn-see-uh” but the shorter “Lan-sha”.
 There, you can be a proper bore about it now.

 Very few automotive marques with a history like that of Lancia cling onto life with so feeble a grip.
 Like Lord Voldemort in the early Harry Potter books (ask your kids), Lancia survives only as a graft to the Professor Quirrell of Fiat Chrysler, sustained by the unicorn blood of its heritage.

 Vincenzo Lancia’s company gained a name for innovation from the beginning.
 The Theta model of 1913 was the first European car sold with a full electrical system as standard, and the Lambda, which arrived nine years later, was the first car with a monocoque chassis and independent suspension.
 In the late 1930s, Lancia also pioneered the use of wind-tunnels to hone the shape of the Aprilia.